voxpupuli/puppet-cassandra/README.md

 persist between reboots.
 * Currently Apache Cassandra only provides binary packages for Debian so the `cassandra::apache_repo` is not of much use to Red Hat family users.
+* Acceptance for Debian 7 are confined to Cassandra 2.1 and 2.2.
+There is a conflict between the GLIBC on Debian 7 and the newer releases of Cassandra 3.X.

 ## Development